 5) Branded or Unbranded Hashtags

 Adopting a healthy mix of generic hashtags containing thoughtful leadership-driven content and branded hashtags (hashtags containing your brand name) is good.
 Branded ones should be used for brand campaigns, or for product or service specific promotions.
 You should not have too much of the latter, as mentioned in the 80/20 rule above.

 7) Curate and Connect

 8) Avoid Fake News

 Avoid fake news and negative stories as much as possible.
 This is getting serious, though there are groups trying to use it with intended fun and humor.
 Traction on social media is becoming questionable.
 This is one of the many reasons that 333,000 people have filed the petition seeking to oust Zuckerberg from his position as Facebook CEO.

 9) Stay Away

 Stay away from dishonorable content, such as posts related to race, ethnicity, sexuality, religion, and physical disabilities (until and unless you have a political agenda).
 Remember, trolls are very common these days.

 10) Avoid Posting

 Avoid posting any content pertaining to sensitive company information.
 Surrounding or promoting existing tweets/posts from your employees’ profiles should otherwise be fine.

 While writing social content, try using more numbers, facts, and data, and focus on the why, where, and how of a story.
 Chances of engagement are better and quicker in these cases.

 12) Brand Recall

 This is part of the basics of marketing communication.
 Have consistent brand messaging across all social media profiles.
 For instance, if your LinkedIn profile says you are the best blogger in IoT, your twitter profile should say the same.
-Not to mention, it’s good to have a similar look and feel for the brand across all social media properties!
+Not to mention, it’s good to have a similar look and feel for the brand across all your social media properties!

 13) Best Time to Post

 Does it matter?
 Yes, to some extent.
 Below are the best time slots.

 14) Avoid Engaging

 You may not like them, but avoid engaging in inflammatory or inappropriate discussions about your competitors.

 I hope you found these best practices for social media usage in 2017 useful.
-Let me know your thoughts in the comments section below.
+Let me know your thoughts in the comments section and please do not forget to share this post.